claceio/docs/content/about.md

 ### What applications are suited for Clace?

-Clace aims to provide a set of plugins which allow for features like Sandboxing for security and auto generation of test.
-The plugins are implemented in Go and are exposed to the application developer through a Starlark interface.
-The initial plugins which will be implemented are HTTP client, command line application (CLI) runner, Slack, Github etc. The plugins will limit which kinds of applications are suited for Clace.
+Clace aims to provide a set of plugins which allow for features like Sandboxing for security and auto generation of tests.
+The plugins are implemented in Go and are exposed to the application through a Starlark interface.
+The initial plugins which will be implemented are HTTP client, command line application (CLI) runner, Slack, Github etc. The availability of plugins will limit which kinds of applications are suited for Clace.

-Applications suited for Clace would include:
+Applications suited for Clace currently would include:

 - Exposing a UI for a command line application
-- Exposing a UI for a existing REST service
+- Exposing a UI for a existing REST service (backend for frontend model)

 ### What applications are NOT suited for Clace?